 The shift to digitization is difficult

-The Boston Consulting Groups’ Most Innovative Companies Report 2018, suggests that we ask ourselves three key questions and they all relate to taking a strategic, systemic and human centred approach to innovation:
+The Boston Consulting Groups’ Most Innovative Companies Report 2018, suggests that we ask ourselves three key questions and they all relate to taking a strategic, systemic and human-centered approach to innovation:

 - Strategy.
 How do we apply technologies that expand the horizons of the possible in terms of new products, services, and business models?